codewithkyle/homebrew-dnd-classes/gunsmith-engineer-class.md

 ## Eureka!

-Beginning at the 2nd level and again at the 7th, 13th, and 19th levels you recieve a flash of blinding brillance.
-In this moment of you come up with an idea for a new firearm (list below).
+Beginning at the 2nd level and again at the 7th, 13th, and 19th levels, you receive a flash of blinding brilliance.
+In this moment of you come up with an idea for a new weapon (list below).

 - Shotgun
     - Pump-action